We look forward to sharing the High Holidays with you!

 - CHILD CARE Ages 2-5

 Supervised child care is available for children ages 2-5 (TK) while their parents attend services.
 Child care includes games, activities, crafts and a snack.
 Check-in will be in the ECC office.
 Pre-registration is required.
-Contact the ECC Office at (818) 788-0567; or
+Sign up online at vbs.org/hhchildcare or contact the ECC Office at (818) 788-0567.
+For more information email [email protected].

 - YOUTH PROGRAMMING Grades K-6